zeam-vm/GPU-Erlang-WS-2018/description.md

   X_{i+1} = \mu_p X_i (X_i + 1) \mod p
 \end{displaymath}

-We describe the native code in our benchmark in Rust \cite{Rust} using Rustler \cite{Rustler} and ocl \cite{ocl}.
+We have implemented it in our previous work \cite{emb48, ZACKY18}.
+Then, we describe the native code in our benchmark in Rust \cite{Rust} using Rustler \cite{Rustler} and ocl \cite{ocl}.
 This leads to awesome easiness of setting: it requires only installing languages, OpenCL \cite{OpenCL} and our benchmark by each one-sentence command.
 This is a big advantage over Python\cite{Python}, CUDA\cite{CUDA} and related libraries such as CuPy\cite{CuPy}.

 # Performance Evaluation